jorittmo/AljosaK.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-Brain damaged brain student researching methodological and statistical issues in cognitive neuroscience.
+Data and Cognitive scientist researching methodological and statistical issues in cognitive neuroscience.
 Interested in how to use data ranging in size from very small to very large for understanding human behaviour and experience.
 My posts here are as much a digital garden as it is a blog, hopefully it will thrive with